What we do

 During the seventies Het Actiefonds thereby stopped being a regular charity and became a highly political organisation instead, independent of its religious roots, that aimed at realising the revolutionary ideals of those times by supporting fundamental change world-wide.
 This has been the goal of the Het Actiefonds ever since.

 Projects in The Netherlands – the eighties

 In the 1980’s X-Y decided that activists and social movements in the Netherlands would also be eligible for financial aid from the fund: the anti-nuclear energy movement and the squatting movement are examples.
 Towards the end of the decade X-Y started the successful campaign “Media for Resistance” with the aim of building support for the radio stations of resistance movements in El Salvador and Eritrea, among others.

 New campaigns and initiatives – from the nineties until today

-In the new millennium new initiatives and campaigns were launched, such as the infamous “Bureau Zwart-Werk”, which was a job agency for “illegal” immigrants in order to raise awareness about the harsh living conditions of migrants in the Netherlands.
-Other actions included the protests against the legal obligation to carry identification at all times, while X-Y also became part of the anti-globalisation movement.
+In the new millennium new initiatives and campaigns were launched, such as the infamous ‘Bureau Zwart-Werk’, which was an (unofficial) job agency for ‘illegal’ immigrants in order to raise awareness about the harsh living conditions of migrants in the Netherlands.
+Other actions included the protests against the legal obligation to carry identification at all times, while Het Actiefonds also became part of the anti-globalisation movement.

 50 year anniversary